-Beyond Identity’s code signing solution mitigates these risks by cryptographically binding identities to devices in order to verify users.
+Beyond Identity’s Secure DevOps mitigates these risks by cryptographically binding identities to devices in order to verify users.
 Beyond Identity’s software signs every code commit and only allows validated committers, using GPG keys tied to their corporate identity and to their authorized devices, to commit code.

 Without Beyond Identity, users can spoof admins and developers on Git, as without personal Git accounts being tied to a corporate identity, it is difficult to know for certain that someone is an authorized developer.
 They can also sign the author field of a commit with whatever name they like, making the author untraceable.

 Beyond Identity solves this problem of code signing verification by ensuring that the authorship of the code is unambiguous, improving security and trust in the development process.
 This is achieved by the author verification API checking the key that signed the commit is tied to a corporate identity using the Beyond Identity Authenticator on the authorized device.